Iowa State Daily: History

 In 1924, the Student united with Iowa Agriculturalist, Iowa Homemaker, and Iowa Engineer to create the Collegiate Press (later called the Iowa State University Press).
-The Collegiate Press and the College agreed to establish it as a nonprofit corporation and the College set aside the east basement of Agricultural Hall for printing.
+The Collegiate Press and the college agreed to establish it as a nonprofit corporation and the College set aside the east basement of Agricultural Hall for printing.
 The acquiring of a Model A Duplex Press in 1926, allowed for morning publication.

 During the 1920s and 1930s The Iowa State Student focused on everything at Iowa State and left state, national and even city headlines out.
 The construction of the Memorial Union, the addition of new bells at the Campanile, the first VEISHEA celebrations, and the shocking death of football player Jack Trice were heavily covered.

 In March 1938, The Iowa State Student began publishing five times a week and was renamed The Iowa State Daily Student.

-An agreement between the College and the Collegiate Press resulted in the building of Collegiate Press Building.
-The building was renamed to "Press Building" in 1956, and to its current name of "Hamilton Hall" in 1984, after Carl Hamilton, who served for three years as head of the Department of Technical Journalism as well as two years in University Relations, and 17 years as Vice President for Information and Development.
-Hamilton also served as editor of The Iowa State Student from 1934 - 1935.
+An agreement between the college and the Collegiate Press resulted in the building of Collegiate Press Building.
+The building was renamed to "Press Building" in 1956, and to its current name of "Hamilton Hall" in 1984, after Carl Hamilton, who served for three years as head of the Department of Technical Journalism as well as two years in university relations, and 17 years as vice president for information and development.
+Hamilton also served as editor of The Iowa State Student from 1934 to 1935.

-During the World War II, The Iowa State Daily Student was forced to reduce the size from eight pages to four pages.
+During World War II, The Iowa State Daily Student was forced to reduce the size from eight pages to four pages.
 By 1942, nearly every story and advertisement was linked to the campus's war effort and included sections "War Detail" and "Iowa State Men in the Services."

-Women were also largely covered during this time with a section entitled "Women in Society."
-This was due to the fact that most of Iowa State's men had gone to fight in the war.
+Women were also largely covered during this time, with a section entitled "Women in Society."
+This was because most of Iowa State's men had gone to fight in the war.

 After the war, the newspaper began to publish stories for a wider audience, and not just for the students of Iowa State.
 On June 8, 1947, The Iowa State Daily Student was renamed The Iowa State Daily.
 Then editor Lee Schwanz observed that the generation on campus was made up of people who had been in the war and been to Europe and the Pacific, so he made a move toward covering more international, national, state, and local news.

-In the Spring 2017 semester the Daily began publishing an e-newsletter to all 36,000 plus students at the University.
+In the Spring 2017 semester, the Daily began publishing an e-newsletter to all 36,000 plus students at the university.

-Beginning in the Fall 2017 semester, the Daily began printing on tabloid sized print.
-The decision was made as a way to save money over the more expensive broadsheet that had been used prior.
+Beginning in the Fall 2017 semester, the Daily began printing on tabloid-sized print.
+The decision was made as a way to save money over the more expensive broadsheet that had been used previously.

 As of the summer of 2020, the Daily has stopped publishing a print product due to the COVID-19 pandemic.
 The Daily has since been operating exclusively digitally.

+Awards

+The Daily has won numerous awards: